 "One more thing before I forget Mr. Roselli, I was going to see your sister in Florida, but can't because of traffic.
 She is still upset because Uncle Sam treated you so badly when you were in the Army."

 JOHNNY ROSELLI: MAFIOSO

-Whenever I think of the two women I saw in the small room above the café in Los Angeles' Chinatown as so described above I cannot help but think of The Infamous Madame Toy as characterized by my favorite artist/cartoonist Wallace 'Wally' Wood in his spy-story series Cannon and so depicted in the graphic below.
-For more regarding Madame Toy et al, please go to the following:
+Whenever either of the two women in the small room above the cafe in Los Angeles' Chinatown as so described above come to mind, I cannot picture anything other than The Infamous Madame Toy as characterized by my favorite artist/cartoonist Wallace 'Wally' Wood in his spy-story series Cannon and so depicted in the graphic below.
+For more regarding Madame Toy et al, and any potential comparison thereof, please visit the following: